Alcones1/nr1-pathpoint/README.md

 Pathpoint offers different types of touchpoints, which are adapted according to the needs of each business, and they are; PRC (Person Count),PCC (Process Count), APP (Application Health), FRT (Front End Health), and SYN (Synthetic Check)

-Below is the description and a brief example for each type of Touchpoint:

 Now, you will see some examples of each type of touchpoint;

 This is an example of a PCC touchpoint;